JakeLin/blog/DW2016-presenter-submission.md

 **Session Details**

-This talk will cover how to use `@IBDesignable` and `@IBInspectable` to prototype and design UI, transitions and animations for App Store ready Apps in Interface Builder.
-Also talk about how to use Swift Protocol Extensions to implement a flexible and extendable UI library `IBAnimatable`.
+Out of the box, Xcode's Interface Builder provides many tools for building the basics, but falls short when it comes to customising your UI elements, animations, and transitions.
+This talk will cover how to prototype and design customised UI, animations and transitions right in Interface Builder, using a flexible and extendable UI library IBAnimatable without writing a single line of code.

+Learn how to use the powerful Swift Protocol Extensions to bring these customised UI elements and animations to your custom UI (sorry this bit will involve writing some code 😁).

 **About you**

-Jake is a Mobile Developer at REA Group and mainly works on realestate.com.au iOS App.
-He is passionate about bridging design and development flow.
-Jake is also an active open source contributor and develops and mantains some popular projects like SwiftWeather (3.6k+ stars) and IBAnimatable (4.1k+ stars).
+Jake is a Mobile Developer at REA Group and primarily works on the realestate.com.au iOS App.
+He is passionate about bridging the gap between design and development.
+Jake's an active open source contributor to some popular projects like SwiftWeather (3.6k+ stars) and IBAnimatable (4.1k+ stars).
 According to github-awards.com, he is NO.1 Swift developer in Australia and NO.9 in the world.

 **Your Picture**

-If you have a headshot, please upload it for use on the website!
-Please name it "FirstName_LastName".

--  I have uploaded it via: https://www.dropbox.com/request/RcWhvWOp3NBhMEJjK54r
--  I'll do it later!

 **Where do you think you be travelling to /dev/world/2016 from?**